-- 1. Review and suggestion of amendments to the study design, including study objectives; field sampling plan; data collection methods; sample handling and preparation; and sample and data analysis. - 2.
-Review and provision of technical recommendations in response to quarterly progress reports (e.g., amendments to study design based on preliminary results). - 3.
-Review and provision of technical recommendations on the final study report.
+- 1. Review and suggestion of amendments to the demonstration, including evaluation objectives; data collection methods; data handling and preparation; and data analysis. - 2.
+Review and provision of technical recommendations in response to quarterly progress reports (e.g., amendments to demonstration evaluation based on preliminary results). - 3.
+Review and provision of program coordination recommendations on the final report